dagger/dagger/docs/current/api/975146-concepts.md

 ## Introduction

-One of Dagger's key aspects is cross-language instrumentation: teams can leverage their familiar languages  without the need to learn a new SDL to write their CI/CD pipelines .
+One of Dagger's key aspects is cross-language instrumentation: teams can leverage their familiar languages  without the need to learn a new DSL to write their CI/CD pipelines .
 Dagger allows this by exposing its functionality through GraphQL which serves as a low-level language-agnostic API framework for all Dagger operations.

 This approach has multiple benefits: